 Her teeth came in at a hideously unnatural angle, jutting out of her mouth like a piece of modern art.
 She couldn’t even close her lips.
 This exquisite little child had a very unfortunate smile.

 One day, I heard that a kid in her class called her SpongeBob.
 It was a good thing I wasn’t there.
 A very good thing.
 I read about it in her devotional diary and my mama’s heart was crushed.
-I know that I shouldn’t have been reading her diary, but it was open on the coffee table staring up at me.
-What could I do?

 We took her to a slew of orthodontists and all of them said that there was nothing wrong with her teeth.
 She would need braces, obviously, but the only reason to do it now would be cosmetic.